mtstickney/mtstickney.github.com/content/blog/20160920-data_migration.md

 support in the database, we need to maintain a few tables of schema-related metadata to be enforced by non-SQL procedures after the main migrations are complete.
-This is much easier and less error-prone if db changes can be wrapped in convenience functions.
-Some data changes would also require non-SQL to execute, assuming migrations are the appropriate place for them.
+This is much easier and less error-prone if db changes like table creation can be wrapped in convenience functions.
+These convenience functions also make it easier to handle existing schema that needs to be left in place when a migration is applied, like tables created before migrations were in use.
+Some data changes would also require non-SQL code to execute, assuming migrations are the appropriate place for them.

 Our database design is also in pretty rough shape these days, and is going to need lots of incremental changes made to it.
 That makes